The-going/evlproject/content/core/testing.md

 the final latency report.
 {{% /argument %}}

-{{% argument "-a --mode-abort" %}}
+{{% argument "-K --keep-going" %}}
-Automatically abort upon unexpected switch to in-band mode of the sampling thread.
-This option only makes sense when collecting latency figures from an EVL thread running in user-space (i.e. _-u_).
+Keep the execution going upon unexpected switch to in-band mode of the responder thread.
+Normally, any [switch to in-band mode]({{< relref "core/user-api/thread/_index.md#thread-services" >}}) from the thread responding to timer/GPIO events would cause the execution to stop with an error message, since the latency figures would be tainted by a transition to the non real-time context.
+This option tells `latmus` to keep going regardless; it only makes sense for debugging purpose, when collecting latency figures from an EVL thread running in user-space (i.e. _-u_).
 {{% /argument %}}

 {{% argument "-m --measure" %}}